thacherT1D/webdevstuff/How_the_Web_Works/HTTP.desc.md

 ## What's an HTTP response?

-The server sends a response back to the client.
+The server receives an HTTP request, attempts to process it, and sends a **HTTP response** back to the client.

+An HTTP response is composed of the following parts.

+1. An HTTP version
+1. A status code
+1. Key-value headers
+1. And an optional body

-This is what an HTTP response looks like.
+Here's an example of what an HTTP response looks like.

 ```
 HTTP/1.1 200 OK